 Contributions: Contributions are recognized in the statement of activities when donors make legally binding unconditional promises to give or when gifts of cash or other assets are received.
-Contributions are classified as unrestricted or temporarily restricted support depending upon the existence and/or nature of any donor restrictions.
-Contributions that are restricted by the donor, or that have an implied time restriction, are reported as increases in temporarily restricted net assets.
-Within temporarily restricted net assets, amounts are reclassified to unrestricted net assets upon satisfaction of the donor's purpose restriction or when time restrictions expire.
+Contributions are classified as support with donor restrictions or without donor restrictions depending upon the existence and/or nature of any donor restrictions.
+Contributions that are restricted by the donor, or that have an implied time restriction, are reported as increases in net assets with donor restrictions.
+Within net assets with donor restrictions, amounts are reclassified to net assets without donor restrictions upon satisfaction of the donor's purpose restriction or when time restrictions expire.
+All contributions that are restricted by donor, for which conditions are met within the same fiscal year, are classified as activities without donor restrictions.